flaviameteoro/EMPIRE_PF/src/DOC_README.txt

 \endcode

-\copyright These codes are distributed under the GNU GPU v3 Licence.
-See LICENCE.txt.
+\copyright These codes are distributed under the GNU GPU v3 License.
+See LICENSE.txt.

 \section Compiling Compiling